-Members have the right to refuse or accept a treatment or procedure.

-The only exception to this right is when it is an emergency and there is no time to get your informed consent without risking your health.
+Members have the right to help to make decisions about their health care and to refuse or accept a treatment or procedure.
+The only exception to this right is when it is an emergency and there is no time to get their informed consent without risking their health.

-Membershave the right to have a copy of your medical records.
+Members have the right to have a copy of their medical records.

-They may ask for and get information about your medical records according to federal and state laws.
-They can see their medical records, get copies of your medical records, and ask to correct your medical records if they are wrong.
+They may ask for and get information about their medical records according to federal and state laws.
+They can see their medical records, get copies of their medical records, and ask to amend or correct their medical records if they are wrong.

-Members have the right to keep your medical records private.
+Members have the right to keep their medical records private.

 They may ask us to send them a statement that describes our privacy and confidentiality policies and procedures.
-They can reach out to us at 844-606-2724.
+Please visit our "Contact Us" webpage at Provider resources>Contact us">marchvisioncare.com>Provider resources>Contact us for your state-specific Provider Relations phone number and reach out to us.

-Members have the right to file appeals or complaints about their provider or their care, March Vision Care, or their health plan.
-They may contact their health plan at the number on the back of your Identification Card for assistance.
+Members have the right to file appeals or complaints about their provider, the care you received, March Vision Care, or their health plan.
+They may contact their Health Plan at the number on the back of your Identification Card for assistance.